Ensuring the Responsible Use of Animals in Research and Teaching

 Depending on the nature of your project, you may be required to complete additional training as part of UAF’s Occupational Health and Safety Program for animal researchers.
 For example, if applicable you may be required to take the Laboratory Safety, Laboratory Sharps Safety, or Chemical Hygiene courses.
 You will be notified by Environmental Health, Safety and Risk Management (EHS&RM) staff of any additional requirements after you submit your Personnel Information Form and it is reviewed by EHS&RM staff.

 The UAF Animal Care Program relies on performance based standards to assess procedures and techniques as well as competence of personnel.
 Although important, successful completion of the web-based course may not be sufficient to maintain access to animal facilities and permission to use animals in research or teaching.
-These privileges may be revoked if you cannot demonstrate basic knowledge or understanding of the material covered in the IACUC training modules.
+These privileges may be revoked if you cannot demonstrate basic knowledge or understanding of the material covered in the IACUC trainings.